Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

 \subsubsection{Denoising Diffusion Probabilistic Model (DDPM)}

-Denoising Diffusion Probabilistic Models (DDPMs) \cite{ref17,ref18} employ two Markov chains.
-A forward chain systematically introduces noise to transform the data into a simple prior distribution, typically a standard Gaussian.
-Conversely, an inverse chain learns to reverse this process, converting the noise back into data through a transition kernel parameterized by a deep neural network.
+The denoising diffusion probabilistic model (DDPM) \cite{ref17,ref18} is built on two Markov chains, as shown in Figure \ref{image2}.
+In the forward chain, noise is gradually added to the data until it becomes a simple prior distribution, most often chosen as a standard Gaussian.
+Conversely, the backward chain learns to reverse this process by employing a transformation kernel established by a deep neural network, which converts the noise back into the data.

-New data points are generated by first randomly sampling a vector from the prior distribution, then using an inverse Markov chain to ancestrally sample it \cite{ref19}.
+To create a new data point, first sample a vector randomly\cite{ref190,ref191} from the prior distribution, then resample using an inverse Markov chain\cite{ref19}.

 Formally, given a data distribution $\mathbf{x}_0\sim q(\mathbf{x}_0)$, a forward Markov process generates a sequence of random variables, $\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_T$, through a transition kernel $q(x_t\mid{x_{t-1}})$.
 By applying the probability chain rule and the Markov property, the joint distribution of these variables, conditional on $\mathbf{x}_0$, is then decomposed and denoted as $q(x_1,\ldots,x_T\mid{x_0})$, which results in: